Maps p, q, and r/a (onward to Oregon)

 The next Trinity along the trail is the Trinity Alps Wilderness apart of the Klamath National Forest.
 It is known for having 55 alpine lakes.
 The Scott Mountains are in the northern part of the wilderness.

 Farther north in the Klamath Forest are the Siskiyou Mountains which have a population of the endangered Spotted Owls.
-There are also salmon that live in the Rogue and Klamath watersheds
+There are also salmon that live in the Rogue and Klamath watersheds.

 In general we should have mild temperatures and see the signs of more precipitation in this section.